0treble/TelePath/README.md

-# SSVEP-Controlled VR Maze Navigation Using EEG and Unity
+# SSVEP-Based VR Maze Navigation Using EEG and Unity

-This project presents a Unity-based virtual reality (VR) maze navigation game controlled entirely through a Steady-State Visual Evoked Potential (SSVEP)-based Brain-Computer Interface (BCI).
+This project presents a virtual reality (VR) maze navigation game controlled entirely through a Steady-State Visual Evoked Potential (SSVEP)-based Brain-Computer Interface (BCI).
 It was developed as part of the Neural Engineering Master's programme at Saarland University of Applied Sciences.

 ## Project Overview